How-to Choose the Best Car Cover for Your Vehicle

 In wet areas of the country, including the Deep South and Pacific Northwest, require water resistance.
 This isn’t as easy as it may seem.
 The cover fabric must be able to keep the water out, and at the same time it needs to breath.
 That’s where the Noah car cover and StormProof car covers really shine.
 Both of these fabrics offer premium wet weather protection.

 In hot, dry, sunny climates, like the Desert Southwest, rain and snow are the last of your worries.
 What you need here is a blanket of UV protection.
 The cover must offer reflective properties to protect against photo degradation and keep down the heat.
 This is the exclusive domain of Sunbrella car covers.
 The Sunbrella fabric blocks more UV light than any other.

-Consider the Color that Offers the Best Protection
+Consider a Color w/ the Best Protection

 We’ve talked about parking conditions and weather conditions, and now there’s one more factor to consider, and that’s the fabric color.
 It might seem that color choices are available for our personal preference, but that’s not really the case.
 Fabric color has a lot to do with outdoor protection.